-- (a) The Employer shall create a pool of funds in the amount of \$1,000 per employee to be topped up annually if necessary.
-Employees shall be able to draw upon this fund in order to receive fifty percent (50%) of the total cost of courses, workshops, retreats, study tours, including participation on CoDevelopment Canada or Café Etico organized delegations, or other learning activity where such activity enhances the employee's job.
-The employee group shall jointly decide upon the division of such funds on a yearly basis and make expenditure recommendations to the Employer for approval. - (b) Where it is determined by the Employer that a course, workshop, study tour or other learning activity is required to perform the duties of the job, one hundred percent (100%) of the total cost shall be paid from the fund. - (c) The costs covered by this Article of the Collective Agreement are tuition and course materials.
-Opportunities will first be sought in the Vancouver area, but travel outside the Vancouver area will be considered where other organizational objectives will also be met.
-Where approval has been given for outside the Vancouver area, transportation, accommodation, and meal costs will also be considered.
-All approved expenses will be covered and receipts required where possible.
-Costs for meals and transportation shall be consistent with Article 16 Expenses.
-This is a 50/50 cost shared arrangement of the costs covered between the Employer and the employee. - (d) The employee group should make their recommendation to the Personnel Committee with as much advance notice as practical.
-The recommendation shall be in writing and shall contain the anticipated costs, the nature of the professional upgrade and when the event is to occur.
+- (a) The Employer shall create a pool of funds in the amount of \$1,000 per Employee to be topped up annually if necessary.
+Employees shall be able to draw upon this fund in order to receive fifty percent (50%) of the total cost of courses, workshops, retreats, study tours, including participation on CoDevelopment Canada or Café Etico organized delegations, or other learning activity where such activity enhances the Employee's mental or physical health and wellbeing or the Employee's job.
+The bargaining unit member group shall jointly decide upon the division of such funds on a yearly basis and make expenditure recommendations to the Employer for approval. - (b) This Article of the Collective Agreement covers tuition and course materials.
+All approved and receipted expenses on a 50/50 cost share basis will be reimbursed pursuant to Article 16 Expenses. - (c) Opportunities will first be sought in the Metro Vancouver area.
+Travel outside the Metro Vancouver area will be considered if the educational opportunity furthers the organization's objectives.
+Expenses incurred for travel, accommodation and meals will be considered when approval has been given for opportunities outside the Metro Vancouver area. - (d) The bargaining unit member group shall make recommendations to the Employer in writing, such recommendations are to include anticipated costs, the nature of the professional upgrade, where and when the event is to occur.
+Recommendations for professional upgrading pursuant to Article 12.3 should be made with as much advance notice as practical. - (e) Where it is determined by the Employer that a course, workshop, study tour or other learning activity is required to perform the duties of the job, one hundred percent (100%) of the total cost shall be paid from the fund.